microsoft/QuantumKatas/.github/CONTRIBUTING.md

 To exclude a task from validation, open the corresponding Jupyter notebook and choose ```View -> Cell Toolbar -> Tags``` to see and edit the tags for each cell.
 Add the tag that is the most fitting description of the failure cause to the cell.
 After you are done with editing the notebook, choose ```View -> Cell Toolbar -> None``` to turn off tags editing view for the subsequent users of this notebook.
 Finally, save the notebook.

-#### Validate changes to `%kata` magic and `%check-kata` magic on local machine
+#### Validating changes to `%kata` and `%check_kata` magics on local machine
-1. Add logging statements to the [`KataMagic`](../utilities/Microsoft.Quantum.Katas/KataMagic.cs) and [`CheckKataMagic`](../utilities/Microsoft.Quantum.Katas/CheckKataMagic.cs).
+1. Do your changes in the [`KataMagic.cs`](../utilities/Microsoft.Quantum.Katas/KataMagic.cs) and [`CheckKataMagic.cs`](../utilities/Microsoft.Quantum.Katas/CheckKataMagic.cs), for example, add logging statements:
    ```
    Logger.LogDebug($"Value : {val}");
    ```
-2. Generate a custom nuget package
+2. Generate a custom NuGet package `Microsoft.Quantum.Katas`.
-   1. Build the Microsoft.Quantum.Katas project to produce a NuGet package to get a version other than 1.0.0 by adding the following code in [this file](../utilities/Microsoft.Quantum.Katas/Microsoft.Quantum.Katas.csproj) by adding the following code
+   1. Build the Microsoft.Quantum.Katas project to produce a NuGet package.
+To do this, you can add the following field to the [Microsoft.Quantum.Katas.csproj](../utilities/Microsoft.Quantum.Katas/Microsoft.Quantum.Katas.csproj) under the `<PropertyGroup>` tag:
       ```
-      <RootNamespace>Microsoft.Quantum.Katas</RootNamespace>
-      <Version>version-number</Version>
       <GeneratePackageOnBuild>true</GeneratePackageOnBuild>
       ```
+      If you need to get a version other than 1.0.0, add a field `<Version>version-number</Version>` under the same tag.
-   2. Copy the generated .nupkg file to the folder in which your project resides (like PhaseEstimation kata) and remove the package reference to Microsoft.Quantum.Katas from your .csproj file.
+   2. Copy the generated .nupkg file from the `Microsoft.Quantum.Katas\bin\Debug` folder to the folder in which the test kata project resides (such as PhaseEstimation kata).
+   3. Remove the package reference to `Microsoft.Quantum.Katas` package from the .csproj file of your project.
+      > This might cause your project to fail build, for example, if it uses CounterSimulator functionality.
+It will build successfully from the Q# Notebook once you add this package dynamically.

-   3. Set up NuGet.config file so that it allows the project to discover a NuGet package in the current folder in addition to the standard sources.
-Here's an example file (should be placed in project folder as well):
+   4. Set up NuGet.config file in the project folder to allow the project to discover a NuGet package in the current folder in addition to the standard sources.
+Here's an example file:
       ```
       <?xml version="1.0" encoding="utf-8"?>
       <configuration>